 Resource Center for Women and Ministry in the South - Durham, NC

-Kalliopeia provides project support for the Meinrad Craighead documentary film Meinrad Craighead: Praying with Images.
+RCWMS offers a wide variety of programs that approach creativity, spirituality, and social justice with a skillful and feminine approach.
+Kalliopeia provides general support and has also supported the Elder Women's Spirituality Project and Meinrad Craighead documentary film Meinrad Craighead: Praying with Images.
 This film offers an introduction to the lifelong pilgrimage of visionary artist Meinrad Craighead and her mystical encounters with the Divine Feminine.
 Inspired by her own dreams and inner journeys, Craighead's work is characterized by unusual depth, mystery, and beauty, with a focus on images of the Divine Mother and animals as emissaries of the divine.

 ServiceSpace (formerly CharityFocus) - Santa Clara, CA